 Imperfect Foods is a grocery delivery service that aims to reduce food waste.
-The company offers products that grocery stores reject due to their shape or other imperfections.
-People can order a range of groceries from the service, including fresh produce and household items.
+The company offers products that grocery stores reject due to imperfections.
+This includes fresh produce and household items.

 This article explores the brand’s reputation and the types of products that customers can order.
 In addition, it looks at the potential health benefits of food delivery services and provides tips for sustainable shopping.